Coraliuky/docs/docs/guides/hardware_support/xpu_docs/index_en.rst

 KUNLUN Chips of Generation 2:

     - `Support for KUNLUN Generation 2 offered by PaddlePaddle <./paddle_2.0_xpu_cn.html>`_ : PaddlePaddle can run on the KUNLUN Generation 2 chips (R200, R300).
-    - `Instruction on installing KUNLUN Generation 2 chips which are based on the Paddle framework <./paddle_install_cn.html>`_ : Instruction on installing KUNLUN Generation 2 chips (R200, R300)
+    - `Instruction on installing the Paddle KUNLUN Generation 2 chips which are based on the Paddle framework <./paddle_install_cn.html>`_ : Instruction on installing KUNLUN Generation 2 chips (R200, R300)
     - `Example of training on KUNLUN Generation 2 chips which are supported by the Paddle framework <./train_example_cn.html>`_ : Example of training on KUNLUN Generation 2 chips (R200, R300)

 KUNLUN Chips of Generation 1: